The OT Department’s goal is to develop competent, compassionate practitioners and scholars.

 Upon completion of the Occupational Therapy curriculum, the student will be able to:

-- Advocate for occupational therapy services and for/with the recipients of those services.
+Advocate for occupational therapy services for/with recipients of those services.

-- Synthesize information from research and knowledge bases to support practice.
+Synthesize & assimilate information from all levels of evidence to support practice.